ADHD Coaching Online

-I help adults with ADHD create kickass systems so they can increase productivity, tap into positive qualities of ADHD and feel good about themselves.
+As an ADHD coach, I help adults living with ADHD and non-ADHD adults in their lives create kickass systems so that they can increase productivity, tap into the positive qualities of ADHD, and feel good about themselves and their relationships.

 Let’s talk.
-Schedule your 60 minutes complimentary consult so that you to have an opportunity to:
+Schedule your 60-minute complimentary consult so that you to have an opportunity to:

 Make sure we are a good fit